 Emerging COVID-19 impacts, responses, and lessons for building resilience in the seafood system

 The COVID-19 pandemic and subsequent lockdowns are creating health and economic crises that threaten food and nutrition security.
-The seafood sector provides important sources of employment and nutrition, especially in low-income countries, and is highly globalized, allowing shocks to propagate internationally.
-We use a resilience ‘action cycle’ framework to study the first five months of COVID-19-related disruptions, impacts, and responses to the seafood sector.
-Looking across high- and low-income countries, we find that some supply chains, market segments, companies, small-scale actors and civil society have shown initial signs of greater resilience than others.
-For example, frozen Ecuadorian shrimp and Chinese tilapia exports were diverted to alternative markets, while live-fresh supply chains were more impacted.
+The seafood sector provides important sources of nutrition and employment, especially in low-income countries, and is highly globalized allowing shocks to propagate.
+We studied COVID-19-related disruptions, impacts, and responses to the seafood sector from January through May 2020, using a food system resilience ‘action cycle’ framework as a guide.
+We find that some supply chains, market segments, companies, small-scale actors and civil society have shown initial signs of greater resilience than others.
 COVID-19 has also highlighted the vulnerability of certain groups working in- or dependent on the seafood sector.
-We discuss early coping and adaptive responses, combined with lessons from past shocks, that could be considered when building resilience in the sector.
+We discuss early coping and adaptive responses combined with lessons from past shocks that could be considered when building resilience in the sector.
+We end with strategic research needs to support learning from COVID-19 impacts and responses.